-Objectives: The major intent of this course is to prepare you to participate in collaborative research with faculty and other graduate students and to conduct your Master's research project (or its equivalent).
+Objectives: The major intent of this course is, along with Psyc941, to prepare you to participate in collaborative research with faculty and other graduate students and to conduct your Master's research project (or its equivalent).
 I chose topics for this course based on an ongoing review of recent Master's Theses, the research being conducted by the faculty in your departments, and attention to both the "standards" and the "hot topics" in research design and statistics.
+Said differently, the intent of this class it to help you prepare to join local, national & international research, practitioner, and/or application communities, both now and after you have obtained your degree.
+I think it is important for us to recognize that those research communities are working toward new academic cultures focused on not only respecting and appreciating diversity of gender, sexual orientation, class, age, disability, ethnicity, race, and nationality, but providing the programmatic data and theoretical interpretations to support and promote those changing cultures and the application of their research findings!